 This is expected to rise 4.9% by 2020, to 358.3 million cases, according to a report released this week by trade show Vinexpo and drinks research firm The IWSR.

 Its figures re-inforce evidence of a consumer trend towards higher-priced wines in the US, too.
-US wine retail sales are forecast to increase by 11% up to 2020, to $38.6 million; twice the size of the nearest competitor, the UK.
+US wine retail sales are forecast to increase by 11% up to 2020, to $38.6 billion; twice the size of the nearest competitor, the UK.

 Only China is expected to grow faster than the US in that time period in volume terms, while the UK market will stay roughly flat in volume as higher demand for sparkling wine offsets a drop in still wine consumption.